Boy with Thorn

+History

 The sculpture was one of the very few Roman bronzes that was never lost to sight.
 The work was standing outside the Lateran Palace when the Navarrese rabbi Benjamin of Tudela saw it in the 1160s and identified it as Absalom, who "was without blemish from the sole of his foot to the crown of his head."
 It was noted around 1200 by the English visitor, Magister Gregorius, who noted in his De mirabilibus urbis Romae that it was ridiculously thought to be Priapus.
 It must have been one of the sculptures transferred to the Palazzo dei Conservatori by Pope Sixtus IV in the 1470s, though it is not recorded there until 1499–1500.

 In the Early Renaissance, it was celebrated through being one of the first Roman sculptures to be copied.
 There are bronze reductions by Severo da Ravenna and Jacopo Buonaccolsi (called "L'Antico" for his refined, classicizing figures).
 Buonaccolsi made a copy for Isabella d'Este around 1501 that is now in the Galleria Estense, Modena.
 He followed that work with an untraced pendant that perhaps reversed the pose.
 In 1500, Antonello Gagini made a full-size variant for a fountain in Messina, which is probably the bronze version that now resides in the Metropolitan Museum of Art, New York.

 In the sixteenth century, bronze copies made suitably magnificent ambassadorial gifts to the King of France and the King of Spain.
 Francis I of France was given a version by Ippolito II d'Este.
 The making of this copy was overseen by Giovanni Fancelli and Jacopo Sansovino, and the transaction effected by the courtly Benvenuto Cellini.
 It now is held in the Musée du Louvre.
 Philip II of Spain received a copy from Cardinal Giovanni Ricci.
 In the following century, Charles I of England had a bronze Spinario made by Hubert Le Sueur.